 EN: November 6, 1999

 Having been fired from his job at the amusement park, DemiDevimon has found a new job as a public park attendant, helpfully posting warning signs and taking photos for the park’s website.
 Izzy and Tentomon stroll in, now seeking employment after the loss of villains and Digi-disbandment of the DigiDestined, but they find the park’s warning signs difficult to navigate.
 Unable to choose a path, Izzy recalls a piece of advice he often receives and goes to Hell instead.
 There, he meets Hell’s curator, Vademon, who is indeed hiring for a Tour Guide and customer service position.
 He takes Izzy’s curiosity and his Tag and Crest to serve as forms of identification, and he gets started on the onboarding paperwork.

-Meanwhile, Izzy is faring poorly in orientation without his curiosity, and he fails his Hell Safety Exam so hard that Tentomon turns into a baby – the exact situation the Hell Safety Training was designed to prevent.
+Izzy fares poorly in orientation without his curiosity, and he fails his Hell Safety Exam so hard that Tentomon turns into a baby – the exact situation the Hell Safety Training was designed to prevent.
 Ashamed and now regretting turning over his curiosity instead of his shame, Izzy retrieves his belongings and attempts to sneak out.
 Unfortunately, he gets caught up in an unprecedented predicament: Vademon had just caught DemiDevimon taking a dump on Hell’s doorstep, the latter having made the critical error of ringing the doorbell before the dump was laid, and he unleashes Hell’s Unholy Army of Papier-mâché Asteroids and Planetoids.
 Tentomon evolves all the way to MegaKabuterimon to break through the artfully constructed battalion, and he and Izzy depart.
 DemiDevimon learns the hard way that Hell’s doorstep is government property and is fired from the park service.

 Tentomon: “… Koushirou, can we rest a bit?
 I’m beat!”